by Christine Frech, March 2022

 JESUS & THE BIBLE

-The Bible Fr Francis highly recommends the Catholic Youth Bible for all ages.
+The Bible: We highly recommend the Catholic Youth Bible for all ages.
 It has great explanations and sidebars and graphics to help your interpretation.

 James Martin, SJ, gifted storyteller, brings the Gospels to life and invites believers and seekers alike to experience Jesus through Scripture, prayer, and travel.